CMS-Enterprise/mint-app/README.md

 _See also:
 [ADR on how we share secrets](./docs/adr/0019-use-1password-for-sharing-secrets.md)_

-Truss have set up a [1Password vault](https://cmseasi.1password.com) for EASi engineers to securely share secrets, such as API keys.
+Truss have set up an [EASi 1Password vault](https://cmseasi.1password.com) for EASi and MINT engineers to securely share secrets, such as API keys.
 You will need to be invited to generate login credentials.

 If you need access to a secret that is not in the EASi vault, please ask for